Skip to content

 D1 stores platform-level data that needs to be queried across projects (e.g., “show all my ideas” on the dashboard).

-PROJECT_DATAPer projectSQLiteChat sessions, messages, activity events, ACP sessions
+PROJECT_DATAPer projectChat sessions, messages, activity events, ACP sessions (embedded SQLite)

-NODE_LIFECYCLEPer nodeKVWarm pool state machine (active → warm → destroying)
+NODE_LIFECYCLEPer nodeWarm pool state machine (active → warm → destroying)

-TASK_RUNNERPer ideaKVMulti-step idea execution orchestration via alarm callbacks
+TASK_RUNNERPer taskMulti-step task execution orchestration via alarm callbacks

 D1 handles reads well but has write contention under high concurrency.
 Chat messages and activity events generate high-frequency writes that would overwhelm D1.
 Durable Objects provide single-threaded SQLite access per project, eliminating contention while keeping data co-located.